100+ Haunted Places in East Sussex (Updated 2017)

 Many visitors the abbey sight also reported hearing the sound of a phantom battle taking place somewhere in the vicinty.

-Bexhill Police Station, Bexhill
+Bexhill Police Station, Bexhill-on-Sea

 Witnesses have reported seeing a ghostly apparition of a man at the police station.